sociocs/docs/settings/notifications.md

 ##### First time user

-Click *No Thanks* on the confirmation popup.
+Click "*No Thanks*" on the confirmation popup.

 ##### Returning user

 - Click on the dropdown menu on top right.
-- Select *Notifications* on the left side.
+- Select "*Notifications*" on the left side.
-- Toggle *Receive notifications on this browser* switch to off.
+- Toggle "*Push notifications for this browser*" switch to off.

 ### Android app